keymanapp/keyboards/balochi_scientific/README.md

 Description
 -----------

-This keyboard layout is designed for Balochi languages.
+This keyboard layout is designed for the scientific transcription of Balochi languages using the system devised at Uppsala University.
 It includes an on screen keyboard which can be viewed by clicking on the Keyman icon and selecting the On Screen Keyboard menu item.